Uquinix/uqis/meta/user-guide.md

-OpenRC Users Guide
+UQIS Users Guide
 ==================

 # Purpose and description

-OpenRC is an init system for Unixoid operating systems.
+UQIS is an init system for Unixoid operating systems.
 It takes care of startup and shutdown of the whole system, including services.

 It evolved out of the Gentoo "Baselayout" package which was a custom pure-shell